Overall World Oceans Day Theme Winner (2018): Rosie Leaney (Australia)

 - Images that have won or placed in photo contests with winning entries announced before March 1, 2019 may not be submitted.
 Any single image that was part of a portfolio, but did not place as a single image, is eligible to be entered.
 A winning image is defined as follows:

 - Any image that has placed 1st, 2nd, or 3rd in a major photography contest (to be determined subjectively by judges)

 - Any image that has placed 1st, 2nd or 3rd in any photo of the year-type contest.
-Photos of the day, week, or month are fine
+Photos of the day, week, or month are eligible

 - Photographers retain all copyrights to their images.
 The organizers of World Oceans Day Photo Contest retain the right to publish the contest entries in any format to congratulate or feature the winners and their respective images, and to promote future World Oceans Day events, as well as for awareness-raising purposes for the work of the United Nations Division for Ocean Affairs and the Law of the Sea.
 Winning images will be included in a press release for third party websites and publications in the context of congratulating and/or featuring the winners and winning images, and to promote future World Oceans Day events.
+Winning images can be used by the Division for Ocean Affairs and the Law of the Sea, Office of Legal Affairs of the United Nations and their partners to promote awareness, preservation and conservation.
 Strict guidelines requiring photo credit and specific one-time press release usage are issued along with the press release.